streamsend-io/docsify/overview.md

 ## What does a Streamsend file-chunk pipeline do?

-A Streamsend file-chunk pipeline is a fancy way to send a file: operating end to end with Uploaders producing messages and Downloaders consuming messages using the same topic.
+A Streamsend File-chunk Pipeline is a fancy way to send a file.

+The Uploader splits input files into chunks that fit inside a Kafka Message, producing as many messages as needed to send the entire file.

+The Downloader consumes the Kafka Messages and uses the message-headers to re-assemble the file, verifying integrity with an MD5 check.

+Any number of Uploaders and Downloaders can stream files at once using a single Kafka Topic.

 <div id="streamsend-animation-target" style="display: flex; flex-direction: column; width: 100%; max-width: 900px; margin: 20px auto; background: white; border-radius: 8px; padding: 15px; box-shadow: 0 2px 6px rgba(0,0,0,0.1);">
   <div style="display: flex; gap: 20px;">